BelkaDev/RofiFtw/README.md

 you can configure each API in their own respective files. </br>
 options can include search language and other basic search parameters. </br>
+<b>note:</br> most of them only include the most basic search functions, they aren't in any way complete </br>

-it's also made easy to add a custom API to the list, move them to the /APIs directory and follow the existing declarations.
+it's not hard to implement more options by reading through their documentations. it's also made easy to add a custom API to the list, move them to the /APIs directory and follow the existing declarations.
 #### Intercepting results
 this script does nothing but to grab your selection which can seem to be pointless on its own. </br>